Chriscbr/search-reminders/README.md

 │   ├── chrome_helpers.tsx  - Wrapper functions for Chrome APIs
 │   ├── common.tsx          - Code that is shared between modules
 │   ├── content_script.tsx  - Code that gets injected to google.com/search
+│   ├── get_metadata.tsx    - Code that gets injected to all pages
 │   ├── options.tsx         - Code that runs on the options page
 │   ├── popup.tsx           - Code that runs on the popup
 │   ├── testData.json       - Test data